 The Admission Process

-Once we have received a complete application, one of our Directors will review the materials to determine whether your child may fit the range of students that we serve best.
+Once your ravenna application account is complete, our Admissions Committee will review the materials to determine whether your child may fit the range of students that we serve best.
 If so, we will contact the family to set up a campus visit in order to further evaluate a student’s appropriateness for our program.
 A decision regarding acceptance will be forthcoming following the student’s visit.

 We’ve answered some key questions below to give parents a sense of the required elements of a Carroll School application as well as the learning profile that best fits our program.